lara-zeus/zeus/README.md

 ## Installations
 you can start with

 ```
-composer create-project lara-zeus/zeus
+composer create-project Lara-zeus/zeus example-app
 ```

 ## Creating the database
-Next, you must update the values of the DB_* entries in .env, so they match your db.
-After that run the migration.
+Next, you must update the values of the DB_* entries in .env so they match your DB.
+After that, run the migration.

 ```
 php artisan migrate
 ```

-## Create the first user:
+## Create the first user
 you can create the admin user using the command:

 ```
 php artisan make:filament-user
 ```

-## Configuration:
+## Configuration

 ### Layout
 - create your first layout and set the slug in the 'zeus-rain' config file.
-- create your navigation and set the slug in the 'zeus' config file.
+- create your navigation and set the slug in the 'Zeus' config file.

 ### Build assets
 run